mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 ## Overview and Objectives

 Learning to code is very similar to learning a new language - there is vocabulary, rules on how to structure 'sentences' and conjugate verbs - it can be difficult and frustrating, but also very rewarding!
 This first module will help you learn to 'think like a programmer' and design a strategy for a project before you begin coding.
 Then, you will put this knowledge into practice, by building your first data-science project!

 &nbsp;

 After successful completion of the module, learners will be able to:
-After successful completion of the module, learners will be able to:

-After successful completion of the module, learners will be able to: